yihui/yihui.org/content/en/2017-12-30-so-bounties.md

 ## A recently closed question

-Below is a recent example, in which I could help ranting.
+Below is a recent example, in which I couldn't help ranting.

 [![A StackOverflow question on hold](https://db.yihui.name/images/so-on-hold.png)](https://stackoverflow.com/q/47990152/559676)